 Alicia Richards co-anchors ABC27’s 5:00, 6:00 & 11:00 p.m. newscasts.
 She also does special reporting throughout the year.
-Most recently, Alicia is focused on the opioid crisis.
+Most recently, Alicia was focused on the opioid crisis, winning a Keystone Media Award for her coverage.

 When Alicia turned her attention to domestic violence, she won an Emmy award after revealing that Pennsylvania does not track how judges rule in these cases.
 She was also the Pennsylvania Association of Broadcasters television broadcaster of the year in 2020.